coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater.md

 ---
 description: >-
-  Become a validator and help secure eth2, a proof-of-stake blockchain.
+  Become a validator and help secure Ethereum, a proof-of-stake blockchain.
 Anyone with 32 ETH can join.
 ---

-# Guide | How to setup a validator on ETH2 testnet PRATER
+# Guide | How to setup a validator on ETH testnet GOERLI

 ## Announcements